Search Tips

 Author: Per Curiam

-Highlight: A district court order denying discharge from civil commitment as a sexually dangerous individual is summarily affirmed under N.D.R.App.P.
-35.1(a)(2) and (4).
+Highlight: A district court’s order denying a petition for discharge from commitment as a sexually dangerous individual is summarily affirmed under N.D.R.App.P.
+35.1(a)(2).

 Author: Jensen, Jon J.